ConservationMetrics/gc-scripts-hub/.github/pull_request_template.md

 ## LLM use disclosure
 <!--
-    Briefly describe any significant use of LLMs in this PR, e.g., for consultation, code generation, or documentation.
+    Briefly describe any significant use of LLMs in this PR, e.g., for consultation, code generation, documentation, or PR body.
-    If none, state "None" or leave blank.
+    If none, state "None".
     Trivial tab-completion doesn't need to be disclosed.
 -->